Welcome to Livingnote's PCB Lab!

 I discovered the online audio build community, and in particular GroupDIY back in 2007 and it quickly became a super addictive playground for me, fueled by the tremendous excitement of the people there and a passion since being a kid to build my own "little machines" that I could plug together and play with.
 Studio electronics is basically made for all that, and so I started this PCB lab for Design, Prototyping and High-Quality Audio.

 I started out making all my PCBs from scratch, and it was fun.
 Particularly what was cool was that I could select my own quality for PCB material and really practice with it.
 A good etch lab puts you squarely in the driver's seat of your design process, but apparently not everyone thinks chemicals plus living room are a good idea.
-So I opened the workshop to the public and created a PCB offering tailored to the needs of making audio devices mechanically awesome - finest MIL-Spec epoxy laminated with copper from a noteworthy refinery in Northern Germany, bare or with immersion tin, to fuse with the solder of your choice.
+So I opened the workshop to the public and created a PCB offering tailored to the needs of making audio devices mechanically awesome - finest MIL-Spec epoxy laminated with copper from Aurubis in Northern Germany, bare or with immersion tin, to fuse with the solder of your choice.